HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 Let us turn now to the topic of [microbrowsers](https://24ways.org/2019/microbrowsers-are-everywhere/).
 Also known as "link unfurlers" and "link expanders," these are the user agents that request webpages and grab bits and pieces from them to assemble rich previews when links are shared in messaging or on social media.
 The *lingua franca* of microbrowsers is Facebook's [Open Graph protocol](https://ogp.me), so we looked at what percentage of webpages are including images and video specifically targeted towards microbrowsers in Open Graph `<meta>` tags.

+{# TODO add microbrowser image and video chart(s) here }

 A third of web pages include images, in Open Graph tags, for microbrowsers.
 But only around 0.1 percent of pages include microbrowser-specific *videos*; just about every page that included a video, also included an image.

 A third of sampled webpages seems very healthy; the power of relational, word-of-mouth marketing combined with microbrowser-tailored rich previews is clearly worth investing in.

 Given that video content is expensive to produce and much less common on the web than images, we understand the comparatively low usage.
-But the fact that videos are often playable and even autoplayable from within the link previews themselves, without requiring a trip to a full-on browser, means that this is a big opportunity for boosting engagement.
+But the fact that videos are often playable and even autoplay-able from within the link previews themselves, without requiring a trip to a full-on browser, means that this is a big opportunity for boosting engagement.

+{# TODO add microbrowser image and video formats chart(s) here }

-The Open Graph protocol only allows for *one* image or video URL to be included; there is none of the context-adaptive flexibility offered by <picture> and `srcset`.
+The Open Graph protocol only allows for *one* image or video URL to be included; there is none of the context-adaptive flexibility offered by `<picture>` and `srcset`.
 So, authors tend to be rather conservative when picking formats to send to microbrowsers.
-Fully half of all microbrowser-specific images are JPEGs; 45 percent are PNGs; a hair under 2 percent are Gifs.
+Fully half of all microbrowser-specific images are JPEGs; 45 percent are PNGs; a hair under 2 percent are GIFs.
 WebPs only account for 0.2% of images for microbrowsers.

 Likewise, on the video front, the vast majority of resources are sent in the lowest-common-denominator format: MP4.
 We are  mystified as to why the second most popular format is the [now-depreciated](https://blog.adobe.com/en/publish/2017/07/25/adobe-flash-update.html#gs.my93m2) SWF, and curious whether these are playable in any microbrowser.

 ### Usage of CDNs for storing & delivering media

+{# TODO do we have any stats on this?
+Do the sections below relate to this?}

 Media assets can be stored either locally, or on an Image CDN.
-The way assets are optimized, transformed and delivered to the end user highly depend on the appropriate technique used.
+The way assets are optimized, transformed and delivered to the end user highly depends on the appropriate technique used.

+#### Usage of `rel=preconnect`

-In some cases, resources displayed on a page would come from another origin.
-In this case the 'rel=preconnect' attribute can be used on a link element to advice browsers about this fact.
-Note that useful it may seem to add this option to your site, since it is a relatively cheap operation, there could be situations when additional CPU time is going to be utilized by establishing such connections.
-Interesting enough both on desktop and mobile we have seen a tiny number of pages utilizing this technique on desktop and mobile: 0.000054%, 0.000016% respectively.
+In some cases, resources displayed on a page come from another origin.
+In this case the 'rel=preconnect' attribute can be used on a `<link>` element to give browsers an opportunity to initiate DNS connections before they are needed.
+While this is a relatively cheap operation, there could be situations when the additional CPU time spent establishing such connections delays other work.
+Interestingly enough both on desktop and mobile we have seen a tiny number of pages utilizing this technique: 0.000054% and 0.000016% respectively.

+{# TODO chart about preconnect }

 ### Usage of `data-url` vs `src` attribute

-Using data URLs (formerly known as data URIs) is a technique that allows developers to embed a base64 encoded image to a webpage.
-There are several benefits to using this solution (fast load times being one) but has several drawbacks as well (size).
-The usage of these doesn't seem to be that widespread, 0.9% of the pages utilize data URLs for displaying images.
+Using data URLs (formerly known as data URIs) is a technique that allows developers to embed a base64-encoded image directly in HTML.
+This ensures that an image will be fully loaded by the time that the HTML has been parsed into a DOM tree, and virtually guarantees that the image will be available for the first paint.
+However, because they don't compress over the wire as well as binaries, block other – possibly more important resources – from loading, and complicate caching, base-64'd images [are something of an antipattern](https://calendar.perfplanet.com/2020/the-dangers-of-data-uris/).
+The usage of these doesn't seem to be that widespread: 0.9% of pages utilize data URLs for displaying images.

+{# TODO chart about data urls }

 ### SEO & Accessibility

-Using the `alt` text not only helps accessibility for those who can't view the images and utilize screen-readers, but it is also being used by various computer vision algorithms to understand the subject matter of an image.
-Alt text should be meaningful in the context of the page and relevant to the image it is describing.
+Associating descriptive text with images not only helps accessibility for those who can't view the images and utilize screen-readers, but it is also being used by various computer vision algorithms to understand the subject matter of an image.
+Descriptive text should be meaningful in the context of the page and relevant to the image it is describing.

 #### Usage of `alt` text

 The `alt` attribute for images is used to provide a description of the image.
-Albeit being an optional attribute, it is immensely useful for accessibility since screen-readers would read the alt text.
-Furthermore it is useful for situations when the image doesn't load - in that case the text is shown.
+It is announced by screen-readers, and is also shown in visual browsers when the image doesn't load.

 {{ figure_markup(
   image="image-alt-usage-by-page.png",